starisks/epp/README.md

 ### Platform Notes

 - Linux / MinGW64: Fully supported
-- Windows: May require additional configuration
+- Windows: May require additional configuration to build from /src.
+Use prebuilt `.exe` or Java interpreter
 - macOS: Not yet supported